 “And the ones that helped you get to Florida?”

 He shrugged, “If I left, that money and supply was gone too.
 Learned real quick to keep those plans quiet.
-Manny was really it and that neighbour who got me extra construction jobs.
+Yo, Manny was it and that neighbor who got me extra construction jobs.
 I still feel bad about fuckin’ up his bike.
+Even after I caused all that shit, he was like the first person out the family that looked at me when I came home and saw what I was tryin’ to do.
 But I knew I had to walk outta there with as much fuckin’ money as I could and tryin’ to get that shit together without certain people in the barrio knowin’ ain’t that fuckin’ easy.”